-The parking strategy, including phasing, will focus on reducing single occupancy vehicles, promote parking structures and support the delivery of high density, mixed-use development.
+The parking strategy, including phasing, will focus on: reducing single occupancy vehicles, encourage parking structures and discourage surface parking lots, and support the delivery of high density, mixed-use development.

 The parking strategy will also address preferred design requirements for parking facilities such as surface and landscape treatments and reducing visibility.
 Bicycle storage will be addressed to facilitate this travel alternative.